Tears of the Kingdom - All Bargainer Statue Locations

 The Bargainer Statues in The Legend of Zelda: Tears of the Kingdom are useful for you to find, and they offer a variety of unique rewards for you if you’re willing to give them Poes.
 These are the glowing creatures you find in the Depths that you can collect and then bring back to them.

-There are six Bargainer Statues for you to find, and each is at a unique location.
+There are six Bargainer Statues in Tears of the Kingdom for you to find, each at a unique location.
 Although you can speak with a Bargainer Statue to offer it 10 Poes for a precise location of another in Tears of the Kingdom, we’ve documented all the information you need to save this useful currency.
 These locations are difficult to find, and we hope you’re prepared to explore the Depths to find them.

 Where to Find All Bargainer Statues in Tears of the Kingdom